leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 * Table widget, with selections, sorting, filtering, and custom row rendering.
 * Split model: split screen with table and preview panes; adjustable/toggleable split.
-* Navigator: makes and caches models, history tracker.
+* Navigator: makes and caches models; history tracker.
 * Integration tests: using teatest for end-to-end testing.

 Note: please raise any errors, typos etc., as an issue on the blog's [github project](https://github.com/leg100/leg100.github.io).